AmirElsayed117/AdventureWorks-Dashboard/README.md

 - Top-selling products and their revenue
 - Sales trends by product category, region, and date

-It’s fully interactive with filters and slicers to drill into the data and make sense of business performance 📊
+It’s fully interactive with filters and slicers to drill into the data and make sense of business performance

 ---

-## 🛠️ Tools & Skills Used
+- Tools:

 - Power BI: Data modeling, DAX, and interactive dashboards
-- Excel: Data cleaning and formatting
-- Data analysis and storytelling

 ---